Terms and Conditions

 “Proposal” means the proposal document issued by the Company detailing the scope of the Services and other matters relating to the Agreement;

 “Services” means marketing services relating to the Website, as detailed in Clause ;

 “Website” means the website or websites specified in the Proposal; and

-“Year” means a period of 365 days (or 366 days if there is a 29 February during the relevant period) starting on the contract start date or on any anniversary of contract start date.
+“Year” means a period of 365 days (or 366 days if there is a 29 February during the relevant period) starting on the Effective Date or on any anniversary of contract start date.

 1.2 In the Agreement, a reference to a statute or statutory provision includes a reference to:

 (a) that statute or statutory provision as modified, consolidated and/or re-enacted from time to time; and

 (b) any subordinate legislation made under that statute or statutory provision.